chen0040/mxnet-image-to-image/README.md

 # mxnet-image-to-image

-Image to Image translation using MXNet and GAN
+This project compares two different GAN models for Image to Image translation using MXNet

+* Deep Convolution GAN with image auto-encoder
+* Pixel-to-Pixel GAN

 ### Pixel-to-Pixel GAN